become-iron/weather_app/README.md

 * Make layout responsive
 * Add ability to change theme
 * Update icon
-* Handle requests errors
 * Write tests
-* currently, the API request doesn't return the current weather, so workaround it someway
+* Currently, the API request doesn't return the current weather, so workaround it someway
+* Use some library to manage app state?
+* Add animations when card appear/disappear?